-After blowing up your balloon, stretch out its neck and twist it two or three times (fig. 1).
+Blow up the latex balloon, either with your mouth or a balloon pump.
+Stretch out its neck and twist it two or three times (fig. 1).
 Insert the neck into one of the slots of the cup (fig. 2).

 Then feed the neck through the other slot of the cup holder (fig. 3) and twist it round twice between the cup and the balloon (fig. 4).

-Finally, insert the neck into one of the slots again (fig. 5) and that's your balloon sealed and secured (fig. 6).
+Finally, insert the neck into one of the slots again (fig. 5).
+That's your balloon sealed and secured (fig. 6).